Scented Geranium Scarlet Pet

 Usually available: April to November

 This is how we pack and send your Herb Plants to all states except TAS & WA

-You will receive - 1 Scented Geranium Scarlet Pet Herb Plant in a 50 X 75mm tube - General growing instructions
+- 1 Scented Geranium Scarlet Pet Herb Plant in a 50 X 75mm tube - General growing instructions

 All of our Herb Plants are grown organically with certified organic potting mixes and fertilizers

 Scented Geranium ‘Scarlet Pet’ is a mid-sized shrub, growing to 50cm high and up to 1.5 meters wide.
 The deeply serrated leaves are a fresh, green colour and quite hairy.
 They are also said to have the scent of freshly picked carrots.
 The bright scarlet red flowers are held in clusters and are quite magnificent in their display.
 The flowers are semi double and have magenta coloured feathering and dark, almost black splashes or lines on the upper petals.
 Each petal also has distinct lines or veins leading to the centre of the flower.

 The ‘Scarlet Pet’ Scented Geranium variety is quite famous and first appeared in gardens around 1900 when scented geraniums were the height of garden fashion.
 This pelargonium is also known as Scented Geranium ‘Moore’s Victory’ in some countries.